shubham22490/AtCoder-Extension/README.md

 1. Download the extension files from [GitHub repository](https://github.com/shubham22490/AtCoder-Extension).
 2. Navigate to `chrome://extensions/` in your Chrome browser.
 3. Enable Developer mode in the top right corner.
-4. Click on "Load unpacked" and select the downloaded extension files.
+4. Click on "Load unpacked" and select the downloaded extension folder.

 ## Usage
 1. Ensure the extension is enabled in Chrome.